nayibor/erl_monitor/README.md

 This system receives iso 8583 messages from diverse sources on  a tcp-ip server.

+It then extracts the iso 8583 message from the tcp server

+it then passes the message through a filter using rules written in lua via the excellent [luerl](https://github.com/rvirding/luerl) erlang package

-It forwards it to a websocket server for distrubition to user browsers whom are authorized to view those messages.
+It then forwards matched messages to a websocket server for distrubition to various user browsers.

-Main purpose of this application is to receive real time feedback on status of  transactions so that quick actions can be taken as opposed to polling of the database or other non real time means of monitoring.
+The purpose of this application is to receive real time feedback on status of  transactions so that quick actions can be taken as opposed to polling of the database or other non real time means of monitoring.

 ##Components##